ItsLeon15/Bug-Reports/README.md

 ## What is BugReport?

-BugReport is a tool that helps server owners manage any bug reports found by players that can be accessed by a GUI.
-This is especially helpful as information about where the player is located and their UUID is automatically stored and shown to admins.
+Bug Report is a tool that helps server owners manage any bugs found by players which can then be accessed by a GUI.
+This is especially helpful as information about the player is stored as soon as they submit a bug report.
+Information collected when a bug report is submitted is as follows:

+- Server Name
+- Player Name
+- Player's UUID
+- Current World Name
+- Full Message
+- Category ID (If the option is turned on)
+- Status (Can be customized using a GUI)
+- Date & Time
+- Player's Location
+- Player's Game Mode

+You can archive/unarchive/delete bug reports, customize the "Bug Report Details" GUI, customize all of the statuses, language selector and more!

 ## Commands

 - bugreport <message> - **Adds a new bug report either via message or a GUI for the categories**.
 - buglist - **This shows a GUI with all the reports made on the settings page**.
 - buglistsettings - **This shows the Bug List Settings GUI**.
-- buglistarchived - **See all of the bug reports that have been archived in a GUI**.
+- buglistarchived - **See all the bug reports that have been archived in a GUI**.
 - buglinkdiscord <Webhook URL> - **Links a Discord Webhook to send all Bug Reports to**.

+## Command Aliases

+- **/br <message>** (/bugreport <Message>)
+- **/bl** (/buglist)
+- **/bla** (/buglistarchived)
+- **/bls** (/buglistsettings)
+- **/bld <Webhook URL>** (/buglinkdiscord <Webhook URL>)

 ## Permissions

 - bugreport.admin - **Allows a user to access the buglist command**.
 - bugreport.notify - **Let a player be notified every time a bug report is sent**.

 ## Bug List GUI

 ![https://www.spigotmc.org/attachments/bug-report-list-gui-png.795626/](https://www.spigotmc.org/attachments/bug-report-list-gui-png.795626/)

 ## Bug Details GUI

 ![https://www.spigotmc.org/attachments/bug-report-details-png.795652/](https://www.spigotmc.org/attachments/bug-report-details-png.795652/)

 ## Plan Support

 Bug Report now supports the Plan API.
 To use Bug Report with Plan, you will need to install Plan onto your Spigot Server and it should set up everything automatically.

 ![https://proxy.spigotmc.org/11743b792604519bd95c3ab037a541508e8a5712?url=https%3A%2F%2Fcdn.discordapp.com%2Fattachments%2F1126552957597519892%2F1197707477647638569%2Fimage.png](https://proxy.spigotmc.org/11743b792604519bd95c3ab037a541508e8a5712?url=https%3A%2F%2Fcdn.discordapp.com%2Fattachments%2F1126552957597519892%2F1197707477647638569%2Fimage.png)

 ## Placeholder API Support

 Bug Report now supports Placeholder API, the keys for Bug Report is the following with more to come in the future.

 - %bugreports_totalBugReports% - (**Returns the total amount of bug reports**)